university-bootcamp/coding-environment/cloud-ide.md

 Follow these steps to set up the project, using [the terminal](#the-terminal) and the [the edit file pane](#edit-file-pane) provided in the browser:

+### Step 1: Creating the App

+We can use `rails new` to create the new app, though we'll need to make sure we create the app in the right folder.

 1. For us to be able to see the code in the editor, we'll need to be in projects folder any time we create a project.
 In the terminal, type the following:
     ```sh
     cd projects